popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 pip install -r requirements/development.txt
 ```

-Further documentation on installation of stdposim can be found [here](https://popsim-consortium.github.io/stdpopsim-docs/stable/development.html#installation).
+Further documentation on installation can be found in the "Installation" section of the Development chapter of the stdpopsim docs at https://popsim-consortium.github.io/stdpopsim-docs/stable/development.html#installation.

 -   Setup the automated code checking/error correction by typing: